ArdWang/NEWCONCEPTENGLISH2/README.md

 The writer has been trying to get his new room in order all morning.
 Because he own over a thousand books which they cover every inch of floor space at the moment.
 His sister helped him to carry on of he old bookcases up the stairs a short while ago.
 She got a surprise when she saw his room but she thought that the books made a pretty carpet.

+#### Lesson 53 Hot snake

+Now that firemen hava put out a big forest fire in California, they have been trying to discover its cause.
+There was no evidence that it was started by broken glass or by cigarette end.
+However, a fireman has just solved the mystery.
+He noticed the remains of a snake which had been by a bird on to the electic wires.
+In winding itself round the wires, the snake had sent sparks to the ground and its caused the fire.